Is a Solo 401(k) Plan subject to the same UBTI rules as a Self Directed IRA LLC?

 UDFI and The Solo 401(k) Plan

 However, unlike a Self-Directed IRA LLC, in the case of a Solo 401(k) Plan, UBTI does not apply to unrelated debt-financed income (UDFI).
 The UDFI rules apply when a 401(k) Plan uses leverage to acquire property such as real estate.
 Pursuant to Internal Revenue Code Section 514(c)(9), a 401(k) Qualified Plan is not subject to the UDFI rules and, thus, the UBTI tax if nonrecourse leverage is used to acquire property such as real estate.
-With the UBTI tax rates at approximately 35%, the Solo 401(k) Plan offers real estate investors looking to use nonrecourse leverage in a transaction with a tax efficient solution.
+With the UBTI tax rates at approximately 40% for 2018, the Solo 401(k) Plan offers real estate investors looking to use nonrecourse leverage in a transaction with a tax efficient solution.

 Exceptions to the UBTI Rules